Front Page Detectives

 new york child killed rape alphabet murders fpd

 An hour later, a girl matching Maenza's description was seen at a fast-food restaurant in the town of Penfield, New York, accompanied by a white man somewhere between the ages of 25 and 35.
-He was around 6-feet tall and suggested to be around 165lbs.
-One hour after that would come what is believed to be the final sighting of Maenza.
+He was around 6-feet tall and suggested to be around 165 pounds.
+What is believed to be the final sighting of Maenza was reported to have occurred an hour later.

 Article continues below advertisement

 Parked up on Route 350 through the town of Walworth, New York, was a beige or tan car, the driver holding a girl by the wrist as he inspected a flat tire.
 A motorist stopped to offer assistance, but when he approached, the man with the girl pushed the youngster behind him and obscured his vehicle's license plate.
-His expression and manner were taken as a warning, and the Good Samaritan was warned away.
+His expression and manner warned the Good Samaritan away.

 On Nov.
 28, Maenza's body was found in a ditch at Macedon in Wayne County, New York, 15 miles outside Rochester.
 The body was fully clothed, but the victim had once again been raped.
-She suffered blunt force trauma and was strangled to death from behind with a ligature — this time believed to be a rope.
+She suffered blunt force trauma and was strangled to death from behind with a ligature — this time possibly a rope.

 Article continues below advertisement